ds300/derivablejs/README.md

 The solution to this problem seems to be something involving 'unidirectional data flow', as popularized by Facebook's [Flux](https://facebook.github.io/flux/) architecture.
 But the most direct source of inspiration for this library is actually [re-frame](https://github.com/day8/re-frame).
 Specifically re-frame's README which is, in part, a remarkable and compelling discourse on the particular brand of Flux-ishness ratom.js aims to serve.
 So **go read the re-frame README**.
 For reals.
 Do it.

-But because you're a busy person and I'm all about brevity, here's the tl;dr:
+But because you're a busy person and I'm into the whole brevity thing, here's the tl;dr:

-> Keeping disparate pieces of local mutable state consistent is hard.
-Keeping one piece of global immutable state consistent is a matter of course.
+> Keeping disparate pieces of mutable state consistent is hard.
+Keeping one piece of immutable state consistent is a matter of course.
 Let's do the latter.

-So the goal of ratom.js is to make this easy.
+The goal of ratom.js is to make it easy to build complex applications around global immutable state.

 ### Comparison with Previous Work

 The idea for, name of, and api nomenclature used in this library were directly inspired by [Reagent](https://github.com/reagent-project/reagent).
-Reagent credits the idea to [Reflex](https://github.com/lynaghk/reflex) which in turn cites [Knockout's Observables](http://knockoutjs.com/documentation/observables.html).
+Reagent credits the reactive atom idea to [Reflex](https://github.com/lynaghk/reflex) which in turn cites [Knockout's Observables](http://knockoutjs.com/documentation/observables.html).
 Another high-quality ClojureScript solution is [javelin](https://github.com/tailrecursion/javelin).
 The [silk.co](http://silk.co) engineering team [have apparently done something similar](http://engineering.silk.co/post/80056130804/reactive-programming-in-javascript) but it isn't publicly available AFAICT.

-The key advantage ratom.js has over all the above, its one significant contribution to the state of the art, is that it uses a GC-style mark-and-sweep algorithm to provide fully automatic memory management.
-This makes the library ergonomic and practical to use on its own rather than only as part of a framework.
+The key advantage ratom.js has over all the above is that it uses a novel\* GC-style mark-and-sweep algorithm which provides two significant benefits:

+- Fully automatic memory management.
+This makes the library ergonomic and practical to use on its own rather than as part of a framework.
-Other advantages which may or may not apply to every project mentioned above include:

-- It has total laziness. *No values are computed unless absolutely necessary*.
+- Total laziness. *No values are computed unless absolutely necessary*.
 This allows derivation graphs to incorporate short-circuiting boolean logic.
+Note also that no tradeoff is made with regard to push-based flow; reactions are instantaneous and glitch-free.

+Other advantages which may not each apply to every project mentioned above include:

 - It is a standalone library (jumping on the 'unix philosophy' bandwagon), not tied to a UI framework.
 - It encourages a cleaner separation of concerns. e.g. decoupling pure derivation from side-effecting change listeners.
 - It has good taste, e.g. prohibiting cyclical updates (state changes causing state changes), dealing gracefully with 'dead' derivation branches, etc.